AhmedEl-hadad/ArabicaAPI/README.md

 ## Contribution Guidelines

-1. **Plan the dataset** – Decide which domain the new data belongs to and whether a new file is required.
+1. **Plan the dataset** – Before adding data, decide which domain the new records belong to and whether a new file is required or an existing one should be extended.
+Review the folder structure in `DATA_GUIDELINES.md` to maintain consistency.

 2. **Follow schemas** – Reuse the field orderings and naming patterns documented in `DATA_GUIDELINES.md`.
+Ensure all required fields are present and optional fields follow the established conventions.

 3. **Validate JSON** – Run a formatter/linter or `jq` to ensure arrays, commas, and quotes are valid.
+Each file must be valid JSON that can be parsed without errors.

 4. **Respect IDs** – Continue numbering without gaps (`product-481` after `product-480`).
-Never reuse IDs.
+Never reuse IDs across files.
+Use deterministic prefixes with zero-padded numbers (e.g., `product-001`, `agent-020`).
+Cross-file relationships reference these IDs directly.

 5. **Keep it realistic** – Prices, salaries, dates, and descriptions should feel authentic and culturally appropriate.
+Use realistic Arabic names, locations, and currency values.
+Avoid placeholder text or lorem ipsum.

-6. **Link imagery** – Reference existing assets or add entries to the dedicated assets branch described in `IMAGES_GUIDELINES.md`.
+6. **Link imagery** – Reference existing assets or add entries following the patterns in `IMAGES_GUIDELINES.md`.
+Update the relevant `images-guide.txt` with new counts and naming ranges.
+Ensure every record with an `image`, `avatar`, `logo`, or gallery array has corresponding files in `/assets`.

-7. **Avoid duplication** – Only touch the files you modify and keep aggregate files in sync when necessary.
+7. **Avoid duplication** – Only touch the files you modify and keep aggregate files (like `all-products.json`) in sync when necessary.
+When datasets are aggregated, ensure they point to the same canonical asset files to maintain a single source of truth.

 Pull requests that add data should mention record counts changed so maintainers can spot-check quickly.